vasevarad/vasevarad.github.io/content/authors/admin/_index.md

 ---

-## I am on the academic job market for faculty and post-doc positions!

-I am Vasudha Varadarajan, a fifth year PhD student working in the areas of natural language processing and the relationships between cognition and language, especially in the context of social media.
-I work with Prof. H. Andrew Schwartz in the State University of New York at Stony Brook.
-I am interested in applying NLP/data science techniques to problems in computational social science to study social/psychological phenomena through language use at scale, active learning, and improving conversational AI for psychometric surveys.
+I am Vasudha Varadarajan, a postdoc at CMU LTI (since August 2025) working in the areas of NLP: understanding and modeling the human cognition as it manifests in conversations between humans as well as with LLMs.
+I am interested in applying NLP techniques to problems in computational social science to study socio-psychological phenomena through language use at scale, active learning, and improving conversational AI for psychometric surveys.
 I am also interested in interpretability and explainability of language models, and exploring NLP for low-resource and code-mixed settings.
+I did my PhD under the mentorship of [H. Andrew Schwartz](https://www3.cs.stonybrook.edu/~has/) in the State University of New York at Stony Brook.
+I am fortunate to be mentored by [Maarten Sap](https://maartensap.com/) and [Mona Diab](https://www.lti.cs.cmu.edu/people/faculty/diab-mona.html) at LTI.

-I am always looking for opportunities to work with teams with similar interests-- preferably with a research component.
-Other than that, I have been trying to improve my science communication skills, and I love facilitating discussions and teaching!
+I am always looking for opportunities to work with teams with similar interests.
+Other than that, I love facilitating discussions and teaching!